 WAC 173-441-124 Calculation methods for electric power entities.

 This section establishes the scope of reportable energy and GHG emissions under this chapter and GHG emissions calculation methods for electric power entities.
 Owners and operators of electric power entities must follow the requirements of this section to determine if they are required to report under WAC 173-441-030(3).
 Owners and operators of electric power entities that are subject to this chapter must follow the requirements of this section when calculating emissions.
 If a conflict exists between a provision in WAC 173-441-010 through 173-441-110 and 173-441-140 through 173-441-170 and any applicable provision of this section, the requirements of those sections must take precedence.

-(1) General requirements.
-An owner or operator of an electric power entity subject to the requirements of this chapter must report GHG emissions, including GHG emissions from biomass, from all applicable categories listed in (a) of this subsection using the methods and procedures in this section.

-(a) Electric power entity categories:

-(i) Electricity importers and exporters, as defined in this section;

-(ii) Retail providers, including multijurisdictional retailproviders, as defined in this section;

-(iii) Asset controlling suppliers;
+- (1) General requirements.
+An owner or operator of an electric power entity subject to the requirements of this chapter must report GHG emissions, including GHG emissions from biomass, from all applicable categories listed in (a) of this subsection using the methods and procedures in this section. - (a) Electric power entity categories: - (i) Electricity importers and exporters, as defined in this section; - (ii) Retail providers, including multijurisdictional retail providers, as defined in this section; - (iii) Asset controlling suppliers;

-(iv) Electric generating facilities in Washington state must report using the methods specified in WAC 173-441-120.

-(b) The calculation methods for voluntary reporting in WAC 173-441-120(3) apply, except calculation methods in WAC 173-441120 (3)(b) take precedence over the methods from WAC 173-441-120 (3)(a).

-(c) Alternative calculation methods approved by petition.
+- (iv) Electric generating facilities in Washington state must report using the methods specified in WAC 173-441-120. - (b) The calculation methods for voluntary reporting in WAC 173-441-120(3) apply, except calculation methods in WAC 173-441-120 (3)(b) take precedence over the methods from WAC 173-441-120 (3)(a). - (c) Alternative calculation methods approved by petition.
 An owner or operator may petition ecology to use calculation methods other than those specified in this section to calculate its electric power entities GHG emissions.
-Such alternative calculation methods must be approved by ecology prior to reporting and must meet the requirements of WAC 173-441-140.

-(2) Definitions specific to electric power entities.
-The definitions in this subsection apply throughout this section unless the context clearly requires otherwise.

-(a) "Centralized electricity market" means an electricity market organized and operated by a market operator and approved by the Federal Energy Regulatory Commission to provide wholesale electricity to market participants through a system of bidding and generation resource offers that are used to determine the dispatch of electricity from market participants.
-Examples of existing and proposed centralized electricity markets include the Energy Imbalance Market and Extended Day Ahead Market operated by the California Independent System Operator, and the Markets+ market operated by the Southwest Power Pool.
+Such alternative calculation methods must be approved by ecology prior to reporting and must meet the requirements of WAC 173-441-140. - (2) Definitions specific to electric power entities.
+The definitions in this subsection apply throughout this section unless the context clearly requires otherwise. - (a) "Centralized electricity market" means an electricity market organized and operated by a market operator and approved by the Federal Energy Regulatory Commission to provide wholesale electricity to market participants through a system of bidding and generation resource offers that are used to determine the dispatch of electricity from market participants.
+Examples of existing and proposed centralized electricity markets include the energy imbalance market and extended day ahead market operated by the California Independent System Operator, and the Markets+ market operated by the Southwest Power Pool.

-(b) "Deemed market importer" means a market participant that successfully offers electricity from a resource into a centralized electricity market and is assigned, designated, deemed, or attributed to be serving Washington electric load by the methodologies, processes, or decision algorithms that are put in place by the market operator of that centralized electricity market and approved by the Department of Ecology.
-For the Energy Imbalance Market, the deemed market importer is the participating resource scheduling coordinator.
+(b) "Deemed market importer" means a market participant that successfully offers electricity from a resource or system into a centralized electricity market and the electricity is assigned, designated, deemed, or attributed to be serving Washington electric load by the methodologies, processes, or decision algorithms that are put in place by the market operator of that centralized electricity market for purposes of reporting under this rule and approved by the department of ecology.
+For the energy imbalance market and extended day ahead market, the deemed market importer is the participating resource scheduling coordinator if the methodologies, processes, or decision algorithms by which the electricity is assigned, designated, deemed, or attributed to be serving Washington electric load for purposes of reporting under this rule are approved by the department of ecology.